Shilo/SD2-Caffeine-Mod/README.md

 - Feature: Essence fountain to start with max gold while leaving room for warp cost.
 - Feature: Ability to increase tick count for essence fountain.
 - Feature: Ability to increase tick count for relic leveling.

+### Fun Ideas
+- Feature: "Wood Mode" where dimension title shows as "Wood Dimension" and loot only shows "Wood" (maybe each count shows as a new stack). @caviyacht @Retropaint

 [Submit feature and bug fix requests on issues page.](https://github.com/Shilo/SD2-Caffeine-Mod/issues)